danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 Starting with your tent, you should be looking for a stable tent with a good [hydrostatic head][guide_hydrostatic_head] (this is how we measure how waterproof a tent is).
 There is loads of advice online about different tents, but don't be afraid to ask for help if you're not sure.
 A hydrostatic head is expressed as the number millimeters of water that can sit on a fabric before it will leak, the larger the number the more waterproof the tent.
 A minimal hydrostatic head for UK conditions should be around 3000mm, with a floor of around 5000mm to ensure nothing will seep in if the ground is saturated.

 There are plenty of options on the market for good quality backpacking tents.
-Gernally the more you spend the lighter the tent will be, as reflected in my recommendations below where the Vango Banshee is by far the heaviest, and my personal choice of the Terra Nova Laser is one of the lightest on the market.
-That aside, all three of these tents will make for very good choices in the majority of the UKs conditions.
+Generally the more you spend the lighter the tent will be, as reflected in my recommendations below where the Vango Banshee is by far the heaviest, and my personal choice of the Terra Nova Laser is one of the lightest on the market.
+That aside, all three of these tents will make for very good choices in the majority of the UK's conditions.

 * **[Terra Nova Laser][tent_terra_nova_laser]:** This is my personal choice.
 The tent is features a sub-kilogram weight making is one of the lightest options on the market, and weight can be shed further by removing the inner tent during the summer months (taking it down to around 600g).
 Despite it's simple tension-based design I have successfully used mine in gale-force winds without issues.
 If you're a light sleeper it's worth bearing in mind that this type of tent design is prone to some flapping and general movement in high winds which does generate some noise, however if you're a heavy sleeper like myself it shouldn't cause any issues.
 * **[Wild Country Zephyros][tent_wild_country_zephyros]:** Wild Country tents are owned by Terra Nova.
 This tent is very similar in design to the Laser mentioned above, with an almost identical design.
 It's made from slightly heavier and cheaper fabrics adding to the weight in order to bring the cost down.
 Unlike the laser you cannot remove the inner, but this does cost around a quarter of the price and still comes in at a respectable 1.6kg.